DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 * are eligible for funding
 * have [transferred to or from a school you are partnered with](/api-reference/ecf/guidance/#view-data-for-all-participants-who-have-transferred)

-Providers can then update data to confirm participants have:
+Providers can then update data to notify DfE that participants have:

 * [deferred training](/api-reference/ecf/guidance/#notify-dfe-a-participant-has-taken-a-break-deferred-from-training )
 * [resumed training](/api-reference/ecf/guidance/#notify-dfe-a-participant-has-resumed-training)